UniPassID/UniPass-Wallet-Docs/docs/develop/rn-sdk/01-quick-start.md

 npx pod-install
 ```

-- ## Enabling Deep Links
+### Enabling Deep Links

 #### Android

-3. Add UniPassActivity / Configure Deep Link

-Open your app's AndroidManifest.xml file and add UniPassActivity activity in your application, add deep link intent filter to UniPassActivity activity:
+Open your app's AndroidManifest.xml file and add UniPassActivity activity in your application, add deep link intent filter to UniPassActivity activity.
 You can refer to the [android developer documents](https://developer.android.com/training/app-links/deep-linking)

 ```xml
 <activity